-The mission of the Department of Social Work is to prepare culturally competent professionals guided by values, ethics, and evidence-based practice for professional and leadership roles, thus enhancing the quality of life of individuals, families, groups, communities, and organizations in a global society.
-The MSW program at Delaware State University has one concentration - advanced generalist practice.
 Accordingly, the program prepares students for advanced practice with individuals, families, groups, organizations, and communities.
 Having satisfied all of the program's academic requirements, students leave the program with competencies allowing them to practice with and on behalf of Delawareans, and with clients throughout the region, across the nation and globally.
 Course offerings provide students an understanding of social, economic, political and interpersonal problems from a global perspective.
-Consequently, students comprehend the effects of problems such as poverty, health disparities, racism and oppression on populations that live in parts of the world outside the United States.
+Consequently, students comprehend the effects of problems such as poverty, health disparities, racism and oppression on populations who live in parts of the world outside the United States.